One Apex service shared by Azure and the data-entry screen flow,

 §5Auth chain

-Both Azure workloads — inbound Logic Apps writes and outbound ADF
+Both Azure workloads — inbound writes and outbound ADF Contact reads —

-of compromise.
-The chain below is the inbound path; the outbound delta
+lane.
+The chain below is the inbound write path; the outbound ADF

 Step 1 · Upstream01